arrzhev/cuda-kernels/README.md

 # CUDA Kernels

-Set of popular CUDA kernel functions with various optimizations accompanied by simple C and Torch APIs to demonstrate performance.
+Set of CUDA kernel functions with various optimizations accompanied by simple C and Torch APIs.

 ## Getting Started